Top 10 Corporate Office Design Trends in 2023

 #4 Flexible Workspace and Flexible Furniture

-Hot desking has taken center stage as an office design trend.
-Simply put: hot desking is the term for non-dedicated workspaces; employees have a different desk or space each time they visit the office.
-Of course, then, look to flexible furniture such as rolling whiteboards, file cabinets that double as a stool, height-adjustable desks, and mobile storage units to create “on the fly” workplaces.
+Hot desking and activity based working have taken center stage as an office design trend.
+Simply put: hot desking is the term for non-dedicated, shared workspaces; employees have a different desk or space each time they visit the office.
+Of course, then, look to flexible furniture and hot desking equipment such as rolling whiteboards, file cabinets that double as a stool, height-adjustable desks, and mobile storage units to create “on the fly” workplaces.
 Google, for example, is experimenting with Team Pods to embrace this philosophy3.

 Flexible workspace also means that a room can easily be converted from one purpose to another.
 A conference room might quickly turn into an after-hours lounge area or an innovation zone.